serokell/blog-posts/typescript-for-haskellers/article.md

 #### Unions

-Moving forward the next feature is Unions.
+Moving forward, the next feature is union types.
 Unions are not tagged, so it is just a condition of possible types.

 ```typescript
 type Result = string | number | (() => string);
 ```

-Here and in the example with Unit types if you already matched by some type compiler will know that it will not be present in the future.
+Here and in the example with Unit types: if you already matched by some type, compiler knows that it will not be present in the future.
-As in the first `if` we matched `typeof result === "number"` then we know that in the code below it may be only `function` or `string`.
+In the first `if`, we matched `typeof result === "number"`, so we know that in the code below it may be only `function` or `string`.
-And we can simply run `lenght.toString()` on this value as both `function` and `string` have property `lenght` even if `number` doesn't have such property.
+And we can simply run `lenght.toString()` on this value (even if `number` doesn't have such property) since both `function` and `string` have property `lenght`.
-But we can't `call` this value as `string` is not callable and we can do it only after matching with `string`.
+But we can't `call` this value because `string` is not callable.
+We can do it only after matching with `string`.

 ```typescript
 const resultInterpreter = (result: Result): string | undefined => {